avinashkranjan/Amazing-Python-Scripts/Image Contrast Adjusting Filter/README.md

-# Increasing the contrast of an image to get a better version of it.
+# Adjusting the contrast of an image to get a better version of it.

 Used some of the python libraries to convert an image into a high contrast image.
 * Matplotlib,